 34 When Isaac's son Esau was forty years old, he took two girls to be his wives.
 They were both Hittites.
-One of them, the daughter of Beeri, was called the goat that Jacob had killed on his was called Basemath.
+One of them, the daughter of Beeri, was called Judith and the other, the daughter of Elon, was called Basemath.

 35 But they made Isaac and Rebecca miserable.

-About Isaac giving a special blessing to Iacob
+About Isaac giving a special blessing to Jacob